-9.7 Qualification / Sandbox
+9.7 Sandbox

-The exact nature of the test environment architecture required for the Qualification phase is a work in progress.
-Further detail on the Central Parties Qualification test environment architecture, any use of test stubs and how the environments will be integrated will be included in future versions of this document.
+The exact nature of the Sandbox environment architecture is a work in progress.
+Further details of the sandbox environment architecture, any use of test stubs and how the environments will be integrated will be included in future versions of this document.

-There is no separate Sandbox environment.
-Any Sandbox activity will be executed in the Qualification environment and is dependent on the Test Participant having successfully completed the Qualification tasks.
+There is an assumption that there is no separate Sandbox environment.
+Any Sandbox activity will be executed in the UIT environment and is dependent on the Test Participant having successfully completed SIT or Qualification Testing.